Anshitasoni816/netflix_gpt/README.md

 - Fetch movie trailer for most popular movie
 - Embedded the Youtube video and make it autoplay and mute -Secondary Container
+      - fetched topRated, upComming, popular movies list api for TMDB site
+      - make custom hook for each topRated, upComming, popular movies list
+      - updated the store for each topRated, upComming, popular movies list
+      - fetched topRated, upComming, popular movies list data from store and passed as props to movieList Component
+      - designed movie card component
 -